Survivor Series (1993)

-The 1993 Survivor Series was the seventh annual Survivor Series professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on Thanksgiving Eve on November 24, 1993, at the Boston Garden in Boston, Massachusetts.
-Six matches were contested at the event, including one dark match before the live broadcast.
+The 1993 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the seventh annual Survivor Series and took place on Thanksgiving Eve in the United States on Wednesday, November 24, 1993, at the Boston Garden in Boston, Massachusetts.
+The event centered on the Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

-The event consisted of four tag-team elimination matches and a bout for the Smoky Mountain Wrestling Tag Team Championship.
-The main event match saw the All-Americans, a team of face wrestlers from the United States, competing against the Foreign Fanatics, a team of heels that represented other countries.
-The All-Americans won the match when Lex Luger was the last man remaining.
+The pay-per-view broadcast consisted of five matches, and there was also one dark match before the event aired live.
+Four of the five matches were Survivor Series matches, while the other bout was a standard tag team match for the Smoky Mountain Wrestling Tag Team Championship.
+The main event was a Survivor Series match that saw the All-Americans, a team of face wrestlers from the United States, competing against the Foreign Fanatics, a team of heels that represented other countries.
+The All-Americans won the match with Lex Luger as the sole survivor.
 In an undercard match, four members of the Hart family competed against Shawn Michaels and a group of masked men.
 The original plan was for the Harts to face Jerry Lawler, with whom they were feuding, but Lawler was not able to appear at the event having been fired after being indicted for raping a 15-year-old girl.
 The Harts won the match, but a confrontation between Bret Hart and Owen Hart after the match led to Owen turning against the family the following year.

 The majority of the feuds remained unresolved and carried on to future events.
 Bam Bam Bigelow was scheduled to face his main rival, Doink the Clown, but Bigelow's team ended up facing four other wrestlers wearing clown makeup instead.
 Matches from the Survivor Series also helped set up feuds for Royal Rumble 1994, the WWF's next pay-per-view.
 Razor Ramon's rivalry with Irwin R. Schyster intensified at Survivor Series and led to Ramon defending his WWF Intercontinental Championship against Schyster at the Royal Rumble.
 This event also marked the beginning of The Undertaker's feud with Yokozuna, and Yokozuna defended his WWF Championship against The Undertaker at the 1994 Royal Rumble.